Skip to main content

 How much is a Hyatt point worth?

-Can I transfer Chase points to Hyatt?
+Can I transfer Chase points to Hyatt, and at what ratio?

 What is the cheapest Hyatt award night?

-How does peak vs off-peak Hyatt pricing work?
+How does the five-tier Hyatt pricing work?

 What's the difference between the World of Hyatt and Hyatt Business cards?

 The personal card ($95/yr) gives a free night at Category 1–4 properties.
-The Business card ($199/yr) bumps that certificate to Category 1–7 — which can be worth $700–1,200 at a Park Hyatt.
+The Business card ($199/yr) bumps that certificate to Category 1–7 — which can be worth $700–1,300 at a Park Hyatt.
 Business card also earns 4× on Hyatt, 3% cash back on top quarterly category, and 2× on dining/fitness/transit.

 Related guides